tsupplis/cpm86-hacking/README.md

 INF:      bg=        Set background color (0-F)
 INF:      scrdef     Default screen settings
 ```
-- reboot: simple cold or warm reboot (PC only)
+- REBOOT: Simple cold or warm reboot (PC only)
-- cls: clear screen (clsansi is a vt100/ansi version as opposed to vt52 for PC)
+- CLS: Clear screen (clsansi is a vt100/ansi version as opposed to vt52 for PC)
-- pause: submit tool waiting for a keystroke
+- PAUSE: submit tool waiting for a keystroke
-- tod (CP/M-86 1.1 for XT only) replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years.
+- TOD: Replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years.
 It does not fix the visual issue of the century hard coded to 19.
 Patches exist for that.
 It has exactly the same behaviour as the original CP/M-86 tod.cmd tool.
+(CP/M-86 1.1 for PC/XT only)
-- ver displays the BDOS version
+- VER: Displays the BDOS version
-- at clock tools
+- AT clock tools
-    - attime (CP/M-86 1.1 for XT only) sync up clock
+    - ATTIME: Sync up clock (CP/M-86 1.1 for PC/XT with an AT compatible clock only)
-    - atinit (CP/M-86 1.1 for XT only) sync up clock and clean screen, display cp/m version
+    - ATINIT: Sync up clock and display boot banner (CP/M-86 1.1 for PC/XT with an AT compatible clock only)
-- pce tools (PCE Emulator only)
+- PCE tools (PCE Emulator only)
-    - pcetime (CP/M-86 1.1 for XT only) sync up clock
+    - PCETIME: Sync up clock (CP/M-86 1.1 for PC/XT only)
-    - pceinit (CP/M-86 1.1 for XT only) sync up clock and clean screen, display cp/m version
+    - PCEINIT: Sync up clock and display boot banner (CP/M-86 1.1 for PC/XT only)
-    - pcever
+    - PCEVER: Displays the Emulator version
-    - pceexit
+    - PCEEXIT: Leaves the Emulator
-    - pcemnt
+    - PCEMNT: Mount a disk image from the host

-atinit and pceinit tools provide a quick configuration dump equivalent to what CP/M-86 1.1 displays on boot
+ATINIT and PCEINIT tools provide a quick configuration dump equivalent to what CP/M-86 1.1 displays on boot

 ```
 CP/M-86 Version 2.2